 Rifter dimensions (interior, exterior)

-Rifter Camper (+older Berlingo) DIY Conversions & other posts
+How to sleep in Peugeot Rifter (+older Berlingo), DIY Conversions & other posts

 Citroen Berlingo is definitely the most often converted car into a camper.
 You can find many Berlingo custom camping conversions…